IIITLucknowSWEngg/CSITTeam012/Assignment 02/Test.md

 ### Steps:

 1. **Given**:
-   The user has selected tickets and is on the payment page.
+   The attendee has selected tickets and is on the payment page.

 2. **When**:
-   The user selects a payment method and enters valid payment details -: Card Number, Expiry Date, CVV
+   The attendee selects a payment method and enters valid payment details -: Card Number, Expiry Date, CVV

 3. **Then**:
    - The payment should be processed successfully.
-   - The user receives a confirmation message: `"Payment successful"`.
+   - The attendee receives a confirmation message: `"Payment successful"`.
-   - The user is redirected to the payment confirmation page (`/payment-confirmation`).
+   - The attendee is redirected to the payment confirmation page (`/payment-confirmation`).

 ## Chai.js Code: